 Communicating with Multiple Clinicians.
 You may be able to use the Recovery Record Service to communicate with a single clinician or a group of clinicians.
 Your communications may be seen by those clinicians who are members of the group to which you are communicating.
 For example, if you are linked with three clinicians in the Recovery Record Service and want to discuss a topic with two of them, you may send group communications to just those two.
 You agree to send messages to other users only when they are relevant to the purposes for using the Recovery Record Service, and you agree not to send spam or harassing messages.
 You may be able to stop receiving messages through the Recovery Record Service by severing your link with the other user.

 III.
 Recovery Record's Health-Related Information Practices

 Data Transfers at Your Request.
-We do not transfer Health-Related Information to third parties, other than clinicians and their organizations, our vendors and suppliers, and as otherwise required.
-We may transfer Health-Related Information to third parties, including health plans, health-care clearinghouse, and others upon the request of you and the users who are acting under your account.
+We do not transfer Health-Related Information to third parties, other than clinicians and their organizations, our vendors and suppliers, and as otherwise required by applicable law.
+We may transfer Health-Related Information to third parties, including health plans, health-care clearinghouse, and others upon your request and the request of authorized individuals involved in your care.
 You acknowledge that when you consent to transferring the information to third parties, we have no control over how those third parties will use and disclose the information.

 Department of Health and Human Services (“HHS”) Audits.
 We may give HHS access to our internal practices, books, and records related to the use and disclosure of Health-Related Information for the purposes of determining compliance with the Privacy Rule.